dofal/lezeckybazar.cz/README.md

 Users are able to insert their climbing equipment(including photos) and delete them (after selling) - USER WANTS TO SELL Users are able to view and filter offers of users, who wants to sell.
 You can filter by near city and category.
 Multiple combinations possible - USER WANTS TO BUY

-Used technologies: Python, Flask, SqlAlchemy, SQLite
+Used technologies: Python, Flask, SqlAlchemy, SQLite, HTML, CSS

 Requirements to run project: